What are you doing today?

 Are you interested in gaining new skills?

-There are 100’s of groups and organisations across Blackpool, Wyre and Fylde looking for volunteers to help support their activities, just 1 hour of your time could make a big difference.
+There are 100’s of groups and organisations across Blackpool, Wyre and Fylde looking for volunteers to help support their activities, just one hour of your time could make a big difference.

 Whether you would like to support a one-off fundraising activity, lend a hand with gardening, have administration or teaching skills, take a role as a visitor for isolated individuals, support patient care, get involved with history or friend’s groups, take a look at volunteering…

 Where do I start?

-If you are unsure of where to start of need assistance, you can contact us or drop in and visit the Volunteer Centre drop in between 10.00am and 1.00pm Tuesday to Thursday for a one-to-one informal chat with an advisor.
+If you are unsure of where to start of need assistance, you can contact us or drop in and visit the Volunteer Centre just drop in any time between 10.00am and 1.00pm Tuesday to Thursday for a one-to-one informal chat with an advisor.
 We offer a free advice and matching service to help you choose the volunteering options that are best for you.

 ‘I needed to get out of the house and meet other people.
 I’d only been involved with Military life previously and that was all I knew.
 I moved to Blackpool and have had to start my life again – this has meant making new links in education, volunteering etc. It’s really been worth it.’